discord-haskell/discord-haskell/README.md

 relevant.
 Hours of debugging can save you minutes of reading.

+Recent change: `master` branch has the potentially broken, most recent commits, `stable` has the most recent working version.
+Pull requests are automatically made against `master` and it's nice to merge pull requests to test them.

 ## Getting Started

 1 Create a bot to get a token, clientid, and secret